hyperspy/hyperspy/doc/user_guide/getting_started.rst

 It is also possible to load multiple files at once or even stack multiple files.
 For more details read :ref:`loading_files`

-"Loading" zadata from a numpy array
+"Loading" data from a numpy array
 ---------------------------------

 HyperSpy can operate on any numpy array by assigning it to a Signal class.